syahrizaldev/netlify-form/README.md

-# Form Submission Tutorial
+# Form Submission & Validation

-### "Form Submission with Basic Validation Integrated and Deployed on Netlify."
+**Form Submission with Basic Validation Integrated and Deployed on Netlify.**